-I have a random assortment of tattoos: my dog’s face, a shark, quotes, stick and pokes, a Harry Potter tribute, and a biker tat, among others.
-Considering how much of an art fanatic I am, it’s surprising that I don’t have any tattoos dedicated to an artist or two.
+I have a random assortment of tattoos: my dog’s face, a shark, quotes, stick and pokes, a Harry Potter tribute, and a biker tat, an elaborate cherub and memento mori coin, and quite a few others.
+Considering how much of an art fanatic I am, I knew I had to pay homage to some of my favorites.

 Some of you may know that I’m particularly obsessed with Belgian surrealist art.
 But I’ve recently become entranced by the neo-expressionist movement of the 80’s.
 The stars?
 Jean-Michel Basquiat and Keith Haring.
 Two friends with different styles, but who were genuinely good, creative, passionate people.
 I could go on and on about what makes them so unique and revolutionary, but that’s a whole other post.
-Right now, I’m going to talk about the tattoos I’m going to get in their honor.
+Right now, I’m going to talk about the tattoos I got in their honor.

 First off, I knew I wanted two tattoos, and I knew I wanted them to show my affinity for art, so I decided to make them by artists who were somehow connected.
 Then it hit me: Basquiat and Hering.
 An iconic duo.

-On the top of my left wrist, I’m going to get the chicken scratch crown that became an icon for Basquiat.
+On the top of my left wrist, I got the chicken scratch crown that became an icon for Basquiat.

 Jean-Michel Basquiat passionately believed that every line, every brush stroke, meant something.
 This crown he drew was just one line, drawn fast and a bit sloppily.
 But it reflected his heart’s deepest desire.